-This annual report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended that are based on our management's beliefs and assumptions and on information currently available to our management.
-All statements other than present and historical facts and conditions contained in this annual report, including statements regarding our future results of operations and financial positions, business strategy, plans and our objectives for future operations, are forward-looking statements.
-When used in this annual report, the words "aim," "anticipate," "assume," "believe," "contemplate," "continue," "could," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would," and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology identify forward-looking statements.
-Forward-looking statements include, but are not limited to, statements about:
+This annual report contains forward-looking statements concerning our business, operations and financial performance and condition, as well as our plans, objectives and expectations for our business operations and financial performance and condition.
+Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
+In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "continue," "could," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would," and other similar expressions that are predictions or indicate future events and future trends, or the negative of these terms or other comparable terminology.
+These forward-looking statements include, but are not limited to, statements about:

-- the timing of a planned Phase 3 study of once-weekly TransCon human growth hormone; - our receipt of future milestone payments from our collaboration partners, and the expected timing of such payments; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our expectations regarding the potential advantages of our product candidates over existing therapies; - our ability to enter into new collaborations; - our expectations with regard to the ability to develop additional product candidates using our TransCon technology and file Investigational New Drug Applications for such product candidates; - our expectations with regard to the ability to seek expedited regulatory approval pathways for our product candidates, including the ability to rely on the parent drug's clinical and safety data with regard to our product candidates; - our expectations with regard to our current and future collaboration partners to pursue the development of our prodrug product candidates: - our development plans with respect to our product candidates;
+- our ongoing Phase 3 pediatric studies of TransCon Growth Hormone or GH, Phase 1 study of TransCon Parathyroid Hormone, or PTH, and our Phase 1 study of TransCon C-Type Natriuretic Peptide, or CNP; - whether we will be able to achieve regulatory approval for and launch of three product candidates with a greater than one-billion dollar market potential between 2020 and 2024; - our receipt of future milestone or royalty payments from our collaboration partners, and the expected timing of such payments; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use; - our expectations regarding the potential advantages of our product candidates over existing therapies; - our ability to enter into new collaborations; - our expectations with regard to the ability to develop additional product candidates using our TransCon technology and file Investigational New Drug Applications, or INDs, or equivalents for such product candidates; - our expectations with regard to the ability to seek expedited regulatory approval pathways for our product candidates, including the potential ability to rely on the parent drug's clinical and safety data with regard to our product candidates; - · our expectations with regard to our current and future collaboration partners to pursue the development of our product candidates; - our development plans with respect to our product candidates; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical trials; - the timing or likelihood of regulatory filings and approvals for our product candidates;

-- our ability to develop, acquire and advance product candidates into, and successfully complete, clinical trials; - the timing or likelihood of regulatory filings and approvals for our product candidates; - the commercialization of our product candidates; - our commercialization, marketing and manufacturing capabilities; - the implementation of our business model and strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012; - our financial performance; and - developments and projections relating to our competitors and our industry.
+- the commercialization of our product candidates, if approved; - · our commercialization, marketing and manufacturing capabilities of our product candidates and associated devices; - the implementation of our business model and strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012; - our financial performance; and - developments and projections relating to our competitors and our industry.